shreyash-sharma/NASA-InternationalSpaceAppsChallenge-webApp-v.1/README.md

 ## About The Project

-WebApp created for NASA SpaceApps Challenge Ireland (2021).
+Official WebApp created for NASA SpaceApps Challenge Ireland (2021).
 This repo contains only the initial workup created for stackholders.

 Idea/Requirements:
 1. Centralised platform for participants sign-up.